-The application to a physically realistic simulator of the anthropomorphic SAR-COS Master arm demonstrates feasibility for complex high degree-of-freedom robots.
-We also show that the proposed method works in the setting of learning resolved motion rate control on a Mitsubishi PA-10 medical robotics arm [22] and a high-speed Barrett WAM robot arm.
+The application to a physically realistic simulator of the anthropomorphic SARCOS Master arm demonstrates feasibility for complex high degree-of-freedom robots.
+We also show that the proposed method works in the setting of learning resolved motion rate control on a Mitsubishi PA-10 medical robotics arm [17] and a high-speed Barrett WAM robot arm.

-The presented approach also allows us to learn hierachies of operational space controllers where a higher level operational space control law i given by $\mathbf{u}i = (\dot{\mathbf{x}}i^d, \mathbf{x}i^d, \mathbf{x}, \mathbf{u}{i-1})$ is simply fed the output of the next lower-level operational space control law \mathbf{u}{i-1} as input.
+The presented approach also allows us to learn hierachies of operational space controllers where a higher level operational space control law i given by $\mathbf{u}i = \boldsymbol{\eta}(\dot{\mathbf{x}}i^d, \mathbf{x}i^d, \mathbf{x}, \mathbf{u}{i-1})$ is simply fed the output of the next lower-level operational space control law \mathbf{u}{i-1} as input.
 This kind of daisy-chaining of learned control laws may in the future allow us to properly solve the problem of superimposing motor primitives.

-4 Imitation & Reinforcement Learning with Motor Primitives
+4 Learning Motor Primitives

 Humans and many mammals appear to rely on motor primitives [3] in order to generate their highly agile movements.
 In many cases, e.g., when learning to play tennis, humans acquire elementary actions from a teacher.
 This instructor takes the student by the hand and shows him how to perform forehand and backhand swings.
+Subsequently, the student tries to play by himself and improves as he observes the results of his own successes and failures.